ninenox-dev/KotlinLocalization/README.md

 # KotlinMultiLanguage
-Android kotlin change language at runtime.
+Android kotlin library for change ui language in android application at runtime.

 # Installation